wp-plugins/easy-contact/readme.txt

 Easy Contact is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Easy Contact.
+You should have received a copy of the GNU General Public License along with Extended Options.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/ "GNU General Public Licenses").

 == Frequently Asked Questions ==